Friday, February 21, 2025

 5. There are various ways to draw equal sets as subsets with Venn diagrams.

-6. If $\mathbf{A}$ and $\mathbf{B}$ are equal we call them equal.
+6. If A and B are equal we call them equal.
 There is no reason to define the word "subset" as a synonym to the word "equal".
 There is no subset relation between sets that are equal.

 8. Mathematicians corrupted the words "whole" and "part" by denying Euclid's Common Notion 5: The whole is greater than the part.